-Methods of formative feedback include, but are not limited to: face to face feedback, audience response sessions, case studies with questions and answers, practice questions, quizzes, interactive review sessions, case-based small group exercises, SNAPP questions written by students for use by their peers and reviewed by faculty, team based learning, flipped classrooms incorporating problem solving exercises, and narrative feedback.

-Students who have failed an exam or major assignment (defined as an assignment constituting more than 10% of the grade for the course) are required to meet with a Dean in the Office of Student Life to attempt to determine the potential reason(s) the student was not successful, make recommendations for learning strategies, and to help the student identify areas of strengths and weaknesses.
-Any student scoring between 70 and 75% on an exam will receive an email strongly suggesting they meet with the Course Directors.
-Additionally, any individual student may request to meet and discuss formative feedback with Course/Block Directors.
+Methods of formative feedback include, but are not limited to: face to face feedback, audience response sessions, case studies with questions and answers, practice questions, quizzes, interactive review sessions, case-based small group exercises, team-based learning, flipped classrooms incorporating problem solving exercises, and narrative feedback.
+Students who have failed an exam or major assignment will be required to meet with their COMPASS Guide to attempt to determine the potential reason(s) the student was not successful, make recommendations for learning strategies, and to help the student identify areas of strengths and weaknesses.
+Additionally, any individual student may request to meet and discuss formative feedback with Course Directors.